githubtraining/write-a-ll-course/responses/03_merge.md

 Next, we'll merge this pull request.
 You can go ahead and take your time breaking these steps down - as many commits as you want.

-### :keyboard: Activity: Merge the pull request breaking down your course topic into smaller learning objectives.
+### :keyboard: Activity: Merge the pull request breaking down your course topic into smaller learning objectives

 1. Once you're ready, merge this pull request